utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 - Connect the local repo to public Github repo.
 - Edit files and use the git cycle to save and push your changes to Github.

+### Use Google Chrome

+I recommend that you use Google Chrome as your browser for this class.
+It is what I'll use in class, and it has lots of development tools built in that will come in handy.

 ### Visual Studio Code

 We'll start using our code editor, Visual Studio Code, with this assignment.
 I'll sometimes refer to this program as VS Code or just Code.